This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 Avoid certain foods

-When I found out I was pregnancy with my first son, I researched like crazy.
+When I found out I was pregnant with my first son, I researched like crazy.

 I was surprised to find out that some foods should be avoided during pregnancy.